 Package metadata declares Python >=3.11 and rdkit>=2026.3.

-The currently exercised release matrix publishes Linux x86_64 wheels for CPython 3.12 and 3.13, plus a source distribution.
-Other Python versions and non-Linux platforms are expected source-build paths today.
+The exercised release matrix publishes Linux x86_64 wheels for CPython 3.11 through 3.14, plus a source distribution.
+Future Python versions and non-Linux platforms are source-build paths unless the release matrix says otherwise.